sumit-mandal/minds_complete_check/README.md

 5. **Next**: System selects remaining uncovered skills
 6. **Continue**: Process repeats until all skills are assessed
 7. **Summary**: Comprehensive report with scores, strengths, and recommendations

+### For a Student Candidate:
+1. **Start**: System selects initial skills to assess
+2. **Question**: "Tell me about a time when you had to adapt to a major change in your academic environment or study routine."
+3. **Assessment**: Evaluates Adaptive Consistency, Mood Consistency, and Emotional Adaptability
+4. **Progress**: Updates scores and marks skills as covered
+5. **Next**: System selects remaining uncovered skills
+6. **Continue**: Process repeats until all skills are assessed
+7. **Summary**: Comprehensive report with scores, strengths, and recommendations

+**Note**: The same skills are assessed, but questions are framed differently based on the candidate's background - workplace scenarios for professionals vs academic/learning scenarios for students.

 ## API Response Examples